Woody Herman: Early life and career

 Herman was born in Milwaukee, Wisconsin, on May 16, 1913.
 His parents were Otto and Myrtle (Bartoszewicz) Herrmann.
 His mother was born in Poland.
 His father had a deep love for show business and this influenced Woody at an early age.

-As a child he worked as a singer and tap-dancer in vaudeville, then started to play the clarinet and saxophone by age 12.
+As a child, Woody Herman worked as a singer and tap-dancer in vaudeville, then started to play the clarinet and saxophone by age 12.
 In 1931 he met Charlotte Neste, an aspiring actress; the couple married on September 27, 1936.
 Woody Herman joined the Tom Gerun band and his first recorded vocals were "Lonesome Me" and "My Heart's at Ease".
 Herman also performed with the Harry Sosnick orchestra, Gus Arnheim and Isham Jones.
-Isham Jones wrote many popular songs, including "It Had to Be You" and at some point was tiring of the demands of leading a band.
-Jones wanted to live off the residuals of his songs; Herman saw the chance to lead his former band and eventually acquired the remains of the orchestra after Jones' retirement.
+Jones wrote many popular songs (including "It Had to Be You") and at some point was tiring of the demands of leading a band and wanted to live off the residuals of his songs.
+Herman saw the chance to lead his former band and eventually acquired the remains of the orchestra after Jones' retirement.

-The Band That Plays The Blues, 1936–43
+The Band That Plays the Blues, 1936–1943

-Herman's first band became known for its orchestrations of the blues, and was sometimes billed as "The Band That Plays The Blues".
+Herman's first band became known for its orchestrations of the blues, and was sometimes billed as "The Band That Plays the Blues".
 This band recorded for the Decca label, at first serving as a cover band, doing songs by other Decca artists.
 The first song recorded was "Wintertime Dreams" on November 6, 1936.
 In January 1937, George T. Simon ended a review of the band with the words: "This Herman outfit bears watching; not only because it's fun listening to in its present stages, but also because it's bound to reach even greater stages."
 After two and a half years on the label, the band had its first hit, "Woodchopper's Ball" recorded in 1939.
 Herman remembered that "Woodchopper's Ball" started out slowly. "[I]t was really a sleeper.
 But Decca kept re-releasing it, and over a period of three or four years it became a hit.
 Eventually it sold more than five million copies—the biggest hit I ever had."
-In January 1942, Herman would have his highest rated single (No. 1 in the Billboard charts), singing Harold Arlen's "Blues in the Night" backed by his orchestra.
+Decca also used Herman to accompany its other artists and gave the band the name "Woody Herman's Woodchoppers" for such recordings.
+There were two notable hits using that title with Bing Crosby, "The Whistler's Mother-in-law" (with Muriel Lane singing with Crosby) in 1941 and Deep in the Heart of Texas" in 1942.
+In January 1942, Herman would have his highest-rated single (No. 1 in the Billboard charts), singing Harold Arlen's "Blues in the Night" backed by his orchestra.

 Other hits for the band include "Blue Flame" and "Do Nothin' Till You Hear from Me".
 Musicians and arrangers that stood out included Cappy Lewis on trumpet and saxophonist/arranger Deane Kincaide.
 "The Golden Wedding" (1941), arranged by James "Jiggs" Noble, featured an extended (34 bars) drum solo by Frankie Carlson.